jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 to the weapon’s construction and the specific mechanics used in order to fire, loading a bola bolt takes an additional two Combat Actions.

-Sling Bullets: Stone or lead ovals that can reach surprising speeds and accuracy when hurled by a skilled user.
+**Sling Bullets**: Stone or lead ovals that can reach surprising speeds and accuracy when hurled by a skilled user.
 Bullets can be retrieved rather easily and most can even be hammered or rolled back into a usable shape with little effort (as lead becomes soft when heated slightly).

-Whip Bow Arrows: These are a cross between crossbow bolts and true arrows.
+**Whip Bow Arrows**: These are a cross between crossbow bolts and true arrows.
 They are shorter and broader so as to be held between the fingers when pulling back a whip bow.
 They also have a short metal hook below their heads to hold the whip bow’s string loop.
 They are generally viewed as more of a bolt than an arrow, and some fletchers might call them by an alternate name: ‘whip darts’.

-Alternate Weapon Materials
+## Alternate Weapon Materials

 The following table shows a variety of alternate materials that have different effects upon weaponry.
 The table shows the material, the modifier to Craft Skill Tests when trying to make the weapon and the suggested cost modifier involved.
 Further details are